HJLebbink/asm-dude/README.md

 ## Where is the Source (Are you sure this is not a honeypot?!)
 If you are reading this you are most likely an assembly programmer, if you are still interested in some dirty c#, or you are just cautious, you can run the extension from source code.
-To do that, Visual Studio 2015 SDK needs to be installed.
+To do that, Visual Studio 2015 SDK (or VS 2017 SDK) needs to be installed.
 To run the extension, hit F5 or choose the Debug > Start Debugging menu command.
 A new instance of Visual Studio will launch under the experimental hive.

 ###Currently in development:
 * Considering [Irony](https://irony.codeplex.com/) for proper parsing and error handling.